kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. question::

     Use the `batch yields data <http://datasets.connectmv.com/info/batch-yields>`_ and construct a control chart using the 300 yield values.
 Use a subgroup of size 5.
 Report your target value, lower control limit and upper control limit, showing the calculations you made.
-I recommend that you write your code so that you can reuse it for the next question and for the mid-term take-home exam.
+I recommend that you write your code so that you can reuse it for other questions.

 .. answer::